-Foley’s interdisciplinary view allows her to teach throughout many disciplines including criminal justice, psychology, sociology and liberal arts - focusing on research and writing.
-In addition, she is a member of the WELL faculty and Honor Program faculty.
+Dr. Sheila Foley began her teaching career as an adjunct professor in 2002, and was appointed to assistant professor in 2005.
+She teaches in the Psychology Department and the Criminal Justice Department.
+Foley's interdisciplinary view provides a foundation for teaching throughout many disciplines including criminal justice, psychology, sociology, and liberal arts, focusing on research and writing.
+In addition, she is a member of the Women as Empowered Learners and Leaders (WELL) faculty and the Honors Program faculty.

 To ensure students learn the fundamental content of a course and develop a strong foundation for lifelong learning, her teaching emphasis is placed on fostering critical thinking skills and engaging in experiential learning opportunities.
-Foley teaches many upper-level courses including Criminology and Principles of Juvenile Procedures.
-Foley also incorporates her background in criminal justice with her passion for research and writing throughout the curriculum.
+Dr. Foley incorporates her background in criminal justice with her passion for research and writing throughout the curriculum.

 Dr. Foley is a member of The Delta Kappa Gamma Society International Honor Society for Women Educators, the Golden Key International Honour Society, and the National Criminal Justice Honor Society.
 She is also a member of the Academy of Criminal Justice Sciences and the Western Mass Chiefs of Police Association.
 Dr. Foley enjoys rooting for the home team, has a soft spot for animals, and most importantly treasures the time spent with her daughter.